Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2019-12-01-preview/types.md

 ## GroupCreateParametersProperties
 ### Properties
 * **builtIn**: bool (ReadOnly): true if the group is one of the three system groups (Administrators, Developers, or Guests); otherwise false.
 * **description**: string: Group description.
+Can contain HTML formatting tags.
 * **displayName**: string (Required): Group name.
-* **externalId**: string: Identifier of the external groups, this property contains the id of the group from the external identity provider, e.g. for Azure Active Directory `aad://<tenant>.onmicrosoft.com/groups/<group object id>`; otherwise the value is null.
+* **externalId**: string: For external groups, this property contains the id of the group from the external identity provider, e.g. for Azure Active Directory `aad://<tenant>.onmicrosoft.com/groups/<group object id>`; otherwise the value is null.
 * **type**: 'custom' | 'external' | 'system': Group type.

 ## IdentityProviderCreateContractProperties